raonifn/junit-casperjs/README.md

 All files sufixed with `.test.js` on classpath will be executed as a TestCase.

 **IMPORTANT**
-The casperjs and phantomjs (http://phantomjs.org/) MUST be in the PATH to CasperRunner works.

-**IMPORTANT 2**
 The CasperRunner depends that casperjs returns a `exit code > 0` to fail a test.
 Then, it's recomended the code below:
 ```javascript
 var casper = require('casper');